 Tap water in Papeete (Tahiti's capital) is safe to drink, as well as resorts in Tahiti, Moorea and Bora Bora.
 Always check with hotel staff before you do so, just in case there is water contamination from flooding or cyclones.
 Avoid buying stacks of water bottles on your trip by instead boiling water (if the tap water is unsafe to drink) or bringing water purification tablets.

-Be sure to bring sandals or an old pair of sandshoes for walking on coral so you don't cut your feet, and look out for poisonous stonefish.
-Coral poisoning can be very serious, so if you do get caught up on coral while diving or snorkeling, seek medical attention as soon as you ca .
+Pack sandals or a pair of sandshoes for walking on coral so you don't cut your feet, and look out for poisonous stonefish.
+Coral poisoning can be very serious, so if you do get caught up on coral while diving or snorkeling, seek medical attention as soon as you can.

 Encounters with sharks in the lagoon will be most likely when scuba diving or snorkeling but don't panic, even the sharks here are pretty laid back and are unlikely to be aggressive.
 Same for the stingrays.
 However, moray eels hide deep in the corals, and they do bite and can cause serious injury.